 - Develop a robust pricing structure that all stakeholders (customers, employees, shareholders, etc.) will understand

-A cost model allows you to provide a price for a job that bears a direct relationship to the costs involved.
+A transport costing model allows you to provide a price for a job that bears a direct relationship to the costs involved.
 It uses current costs rather than historic ones and enables you to understand the true cost of your operation down to individual vehicles in the fleet.
-Cost models have many benefits for freight operators including:

 - Pricing structures based on true costs